josmar-crwdstffng/angular/aio/content/guide/architecture.md

 ## What's next

-You've learned the basics about the main building blocks of an Angular application.
+You have learned the basics about the main building blocks of an Angular application.
 The following diagram shows how these basic pieces are related.

 <div class="lightbox">